uptonking/note4yaoo/note-dev-state-blog.md

 - Traditionally, we’d keep state within the DOM itself or even assign it to a global object in the window
 - Libraries like Redux, MobX and Vuex make managing cross-component state almost trivial(微不足道的，不重要的)
+  - This is great for an application’s resilience and it works really well with a state-first, reactive framework such as React or Vue.
+- Take a look at what we’re building.
+It’s a "done list"

+- Pub/Sub
 - We’re creating the functionality that allows other parts of our application to subscribe to named events.
 - Another part of the application can then publish those events, often with some sort of relevant payload.
 - The PubSub pattern loops through all of the subscriptions and fires their callbacks with that payload.
+- It’s a great way of creating a pretty elegant reactive flow for your app

+- The core Store object
 - The Store is our central object.
+- Each time you see `import store from '../lib/store.js`, you’ll be pulling in the object that we’re going to write.
+  - It’ll contain a `state` object that, in turn, contains our application state,
+  - a `commit` method that will call our >mutations,
+  - and lastly, a `dispatch` function that will call our actions.
+  - Amongst this and core to the Store object, there will be a Proxy-based system that will monitor and broadcast state changes with our PubSub module.
-- Let’s take a look at how our Store object keeps track of all of the changes.
+- Let’s take a look at how our `Store` object keeps track of all of the changes.
   - We’re going to use a Proxy to do this
   - If we add a `get` trap, we can monitor every time that the object is asked for data.
   - Similarly with a `set` trap, we can keep an eye on changes that are made to the object.
   - when a mutation runs something like `state.name = 'Foo'` , this trap catches it before it can be set and provides us an opportunity to work with the change or even reject it completely.
-- There’s a lot going on there, but I hope you’re starting to see how this is all coming together and importantly, how we’re able to maintain state centrally, thanks to Proxy and Pub/Sub.
+- There’s a lot going on there, but I hope you’re starting to see
-- Usage of DOM Api will prevent possible SSR
+  - how this is all coming together and importantly,
+  - how we’re able to maintain state centrally, thanks to Proxy and Pub/Sub.

+- Now that we’ve got our front-end components(Counter) and our main Store, all we’ve got to do is wire it all up.

 ### [Stateful Components in Vanilla JS](https://yamagata-developers-society.github.io/blog/stateful-components-vanilla-js/)